joshnuss/faas/README.md

 This is a very naive implementation of a multi node faas, just for learnings sake :)

-An Elixir web app is to store and coordinate the execution of JavaScript code.
-REST frontend, Postgres backend.
+An Elixir web app is used to store and coordinate the execution of JavaScript code.
+It has a REST frontend, and Postgres backend.

 ## Setup